Tiffany Moss sentenced to death for starving 10-year-old stepdaughter

 Tiffany Moss, 36, is set to be put to death between June 7 and 14, but that date is unlikely because of automatic case review and appeals, according to the Gwinnett County District Attorney's Office.
 Moss was found guilty of murder, cruelty to children and concealing a murder on Monday.

-Authorities found the body of Emani Moss burned in a trash bag at her apartment complex in late 2013, according to NBC-affiliate 11Alive.
-She weighed only 32 pounds when her body was found.
+Authorities found the body of Emani Moss burned in a galvanized steel trash can in late 2013, according to the district attorney's office.
+An autopsy found that Emani, who weighed only 32 pounds, was starved to death.

-The girl's father Eman Moss testified that he burned her in an attempt to cremate her body, according to 11Alive.
-He was convicted for his role in the death in 2015 and is serving a life sentence.
+The girl's father Eman Moss initially told police that his daughter died after consuming chemicals and attempted to "cremate" her body.
+He pleaded guilty in 2015 to his role in the death and is serving a life sentence.

+Eman Moss told police that he came home one night and found Emani not breathing and performed CPR on her, but did not call for medical assistance.
+He said Tiffany then advised him to burn his daughter's body, according to the district attorney's office.

 Tiffany Moss remained calm and emotionless in court as the verdict was read.
 She represented herself during her trial but never offered any defense nor cross-examined any witnesses.